home-assistant/home-assistant.io/source/_integrations/roku.markdown

 This feature previously made use of the built-in PlayOnRoku application that was available before Roku OS 11.5.
 Since Home Assistant v2024.10.3, you can set a third-party application that supports the PlayOnRoku API via the `Play Media Roku Application ID` option.

-The following Applications have been tested with this integration:
+The following third-party applications have been tested with this integration:

 - [Media Assistant](https://channelstore.roku.com/details/625f8ef7740dff93df7d85fc510303b4/media-assistant) (ID: 782875)